Home > Keeping your cool > How Much Does It Cost to Rent a Mobile Cooler?

 The daily or weekly rate for a mobile cooler is just the starting point.
 To get a clear picture of your total investment, you need to account for a few additional fees that are standard in the rental industry.
 Being aware of these potential charges ahead of time helps you budget accurately and avoid any last-minute surprises.
 Think of it like booking a flight; the ticket price is one thing, but you also have to consider baggage fees and seat selection.
 Let’s break down the common costs you should plan for.

-Delivery, Setup, and Pickup Charges
+Understanding Delivery, Setup, and Pickup Fees

 Unless you can pick up the cooler yourself, you’ll need to factor in transportation costs.
 Most rental companies charge a fee for delivering the unit to your location, setting it up, and retrieving it after your event.
 This fee typically covers fuel, vehicle wear and tear, and the time and labor of the delivery team.
 The final cost often depends on how far you are from the rental facility.
 A longer distance means a higher delivery charge, so be sure to get a specific quote based on your event address.

-Security Deposits and Cleaning Fees
+What About Security Deposits and Cleaning Fees?

 It’s common practice for rental companies to require a security deposit before they hand over the equipment.
 This deposit is usually refundable and serves as a protection against damage or excessive mess.
 If you return the cooler in the same clean and well-maintained condition you received it in, you’ll get your deposit back in full.
 Some companies may charge a separate, non-refundable cleaning fee, while others will only deduct from your deposit if the unit requires more than a standard cleaning upon its return.
 Always clarify the policy on deposits and cleaning expectations beforehand.

-Generator and Fuel Costs
+Planning for Generator and Fuel Costs

 Your mobile cooler needs a reliable power source to function.
 If your event is at a park, farm, or another location without easy access to electrical outlets, you’ll need to rent a generator.
 This will be an additional line item on your invoice.
 The size and power of the generator will depend on the cooler you’re renting.
 On top of the generator rental fee, you are also typically responsible for the cost of fuel to run it throughout your event.
 Make sure to ask how much fuel the unit might consume so you can budget accordingly.

-Insurance and Damage Protection
+Do You Need Insurance and Damage Protection?

 Accidents can happen, even when you’re careful.
 To protect yourself from liability for any potential damage to the rental unit, many companies offer optional insurance or a damage waiver for a small daily fee.
 While it might seem like an unnecessary expense, this protection can save you from a much larger bill if the cooler gets dented or a component breaks during your rental period.
 A professional company offering comprehensive commercial services will be upfront about these options, giving you the peace of mind to focus on your event.

-How to Prepare for Your Mobile Cooler Rental
+Getting Ready for Your Mobile Cooler Rental

 Once you’ve booked your mobile cooler, a little bit of prep work will make sure everything goes smoothly on delivery day.
 Taking a few simple steps beforehand helps you avoid last-minute hiccups, so you can get your unit up and running without any delays.
 Think of it as setting the stage for a successful event or a seamless transition during an emergency repair.
 From checking your power supply to clearing a space, here’s how you can get ready for your rental’s arrival.

-Confirm Your Power and Electrical Setup
+Check Your Power and Electrical Setup First

 The last thing you want is for your mobile cooler to arrive, only to find you don’t have the right electrical hookup.
 Before the delivery truck is even on its way, you need to confirm the unit’s power requirements.
 Most rental companies will tell you exactly what you need, whether it’s a standard 110v outlet or a more powerful 220v connection.
 Always check the power requirements with your provider to avoid any setup issues.
 Take a look at your site’s available outlets and breakers to ensure they can handle the load.
 This simple check prevents delays and ensures your cooler runs efficiently from the moment it’s plugged in.

-Prepare Your Site for Placement
+How to Prepare Your Site for Delivery

 Your mobile cooler needs a solid, stable spot to do its job.
 It’s important to park the trailer on a flat, level surface to prevent any operational or drainage problems.
 Before the delivery team arrives, walk the area and find the best location.
 Clear a wide path for the delivery truck and make sure there’s enough overhead clearance, free from low-hanging branches or wires.
 You’ll also want to leave plenty of room around the unit for the doors to swing open and for air to circulate around the cooling components.
 A well-prepared site makes the drop-off quick and easy for everyone.